mykelalvis/FT/Traveller/WORKING/Mongoose/Spinward Salvage LIC.md

 30 tons.
 The Utility Module is designed to be a multifunction module that provides considerable flexibility for a modular cutter or ship.
 The four staterooms can be used for either crew or passengers.
 A 5 ton space is provided on the lower deck which can serve as either a vehicle hanger for an air/raft (or some other light vehicle), or cargo space.
-A single turret is ventrally mounted, and a small power plant is included to power up to one laser in the tur- ret.
+A single turret is ventrally mounted, and a small power plant is included to power up to one laser in the tur-ret.
 The turret however, relies on the carrying cutter's or ship's computer and sensors.
 A half ton armory is also included, and is sometimes used as a missile magazine if the laser is replaced by a missile rack.

 The Utility Module is sometimes used as a small space station, or landed on a planet for use as a small forward